abdelazizElemary/Udacity_final/README.md

 # Resources that helped me

-* iv- Amazon Lightsail, Udacity Videos, YouTube Tutorials and some github issues.
+* iv- Udacity Videos, YouTube Tutorials and some github issues.
 Also some answered questions on stachexchange and stackoverflow

 1. https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
 2. https://www.godaddy.com/help/changing-the-ssh-port-for-your-linux-server-7306